Do Your Negative Thoughts Manifest Disease?

 As practitioners and healers, we should never tell someone that their negative thoughts will create disease or that their disease is the result of negative thinking, because in most cases, especially with trauma, those negative thoughts are compulsory.
 Because of trauma’s effect on the brain, it is difficult for the individual to simply shift the way they think.

-Trauma blocks in the chakras result in the physical body being frozen in a trauma response (fight/flight/freeze/fawn).
+Trauma blocks in the chakras are synonymous with trauma being frozen in the nervous system.
 This means that the traumatized person rarely, if ever, feels safe.
 When the brain perceives danger, the part of the brain responsible for thinking and rationality is completely shut down, and the person goes into an autopilot survival mode.
 They aren’t able to think rationally.
-Because of this, the brain cannot process a shift the negative thoughts until the trauma energy (chakra blockages) in the body is released and the body returns to a sense of safety.
+When you’ve lived in this condition for years, the nervous system response becomes automatic.
+Because of this, the brain cannot process a shift in the negative thoughts until the trauma in the body is released and the body returns to a regulated state.

-Scaring the shit out of someone by telling them they will develop cancer if they don’t start thinking positively will actually engage their trauma response, not heal it.
+Scaring the shit out of someone by telling them they will develop cancer if they don’t start thinking positively will actually engage their nervous system response, not heal it.

 A holistic approach that addresses the underlying cause (trauma trapped in the body), while also treating the symptoms via examining self-awareness and self esteem, and also engaging in physical self-care routines such as eating a healthy diet and engaging in physical movement is what is necessary!
-And I won’t rule out the limited use of anti-depressants, either, so long as it’s understood that they are meant to help manage the emotional symptoms of trauma while you actively work toward healing, not as a magic pill to erase negative emotions while while someone continues to engage in the same toxic coping mechanisms that’s perpetuating their trauma in the first place.
+And I won’t rule out the limited use of anti-depressants, either, so long as it’s understood that they are meant to help manage the emotional symptoms of trauma while you actively work toward healing, not as a magic pill.

 Trauma Healing Isn’t One Size Fits All